Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 Since there is no one template for creating a roles and responsibility document, you can really add whatever information helps to most clearly convey the information.
 Some additional columns you may consider adding include:

-- Links to related standard operating procedures (ex: for building a participant tracking database you may link to the specific SOP that lays out steps for building the tool)
+- Links to related standard operating procedures (e.g., for building a participant tracking database you may link to the specific SOP that lays out steps for building the tool)
 - Names of other staff members (if any) that assist with or also contribute to each responsibility
-- Timing of each responsibility (ex: weekly, ongoing, the month of February)
+- Timing of each responsibility (e.g., weekly, ongoing, the month of February)

 ## Data Management Role